poetaman/arttime/README.md

 - Works on other Unixes like Linux/BSD with only zsh as the dependency
 - Starts in an intuitive learn/help mode by default (turn that off with ``--nolearn``)
 - For consistent art & message display in multiple applications, a script ``artprint`` is also available in the same directory as ``arttime``.
+- Multiple ways to select text art: random, by name, via [fzf](https://github.com/junegunn/fzf) if it is installed (it is not required though)

 Note: By default ``arttime`` is tuned to consume less power, so you will see an occasional increment of 2 seconds in elapsed time.
 This is ok as the error is always less than 1 second.
 If you don't want this to happen, set samples per second to 10 from command line ``-s 10`` or from within the application by pressing ``s`` after it starts.
 On my machine this increases CPU usage from ``0.3%`` to ``1.5%``.
 I use ``-s 10`` only during presentations.